Requirements specific to travelers:

 - Consider how the presence of the dependent or companion impacts the program leader’s or staff member’s ability to meet their responsibilities.

-- Considerations that might be included when reviewing programmatic impact include: length and location of program; program content, topics and format; available accommodations; and modes of travel.
+- Considerations that might be included when reviewing programmatic impact include: the length and location of the program; program content, topics, and format; available accommodations; and modes of travel.

 - There should be clarity and transparency for all involved about the role of any companions or accompanying dependents.

 - In general, such companions and dependents have no role in the program, do not represent the U-M, and should not engage in UM business (manage funds, instruct students, manage emergencies, etc.).

 - If there is a formal role, the companion or dependent should be formally vetted and appointed as a program staff member.